umijs/umi/docs/docs/docs/guides/mfsu.en-US.md

 }
 ```

-### 依赖环问题
+### Dependency Cycle Issue

-#### 场景 1
+#### Scenario 1

-在使用 monorepo 时 ，项目依赖了 A 包，A 依赖了 B 包，而 B 包是项目 monorepo 中子包提供。这行就形成项目源码依赖 A ，A 又重新依赖项目源码的情况。
+In a monorepo, the project depends on package A, A depends on package B, and B is provided by a subpackage in the project monorepo.
+This forms a situation where the project source code depends on A, and A depends back on the project source code.
-这种情况建议使用 MFSU 的 exclude 配置。
+In this case, it is recommended to use the MFSU's exclude configuration.

 ```ts {2-4}
 mfsu: {